 A pimple inside the nose can be a minor annoyance or a sign of an infection inside the nose.
-Understanding the difference, and how to care for an infected pimple, can reduce the likelihood that an infection will spread or worsen.
+Understanding the difference and learning how to care for an infected pimple can reduce the likelihood that an infection will spread or worsen.

-Sometimes the pores can become blocked with extra oil or dead skin cells.
-When they start to build up in the pores, a pimple can occur.
-While pimples most commonly appear on the face, they can just as easily pop up inside the nose.
+Your pores can sometimes become blocked with extra oil or dead skin cells.
+A pimple can occur when oil or dead skin cells start to build up in the pores.
+While pimples most commonly appear on the face, they can just as easily show up inside the nose.

-Pores don’t always attract only extra oil.
-Bacteria can also infiltrate into the pore, causing redness, irritation, and inflammation that make a pimple painful and tender.
-These bacteria can cause infections, such as nasal vestibulitis and nasal furuncles.
+Pores attract more than extra oil.
+Bacteria can also infiltrate the pore, causing redness, irritation, and inflammation that make a pimple painful and tender.
+These bacteria can lead to infections, such as nasal vestibulitis and nasal furuncles.

 - pain or headache